Plain English Summary

 Background and study aims

 Nausea and vomiting are the most common symptoms experienced by patients with cancer after chemotherapy.
 Some patients in chemotherapy still have the symptoms even with common use of antiemetic ( anti-vomiting) drugs.
-The purpose of this study is to assess the effects and safety of acupuncture for chemotherapy-induced nausea and vomiting in patients with advanced cancer.
+The aim of this study is to assess the effects and safety of acupuncture for chemotherapy-induced nausea and vomiting in patients with advanced cancer.

 Who can participate?